 Mont St Michel Normandy, France Travel Guide

-Local SIM cards and eSIM options are available for staying connected on your trip.
+Local SIM cards and eSIM options are available to continue being connected during your journey.

 Wi-Fi is widely available in France, providing easy internet access.